Governance Committee Charter

 The Bylaws, Article IX, Section (e) states:

-There shall be a nominating committee of the Board consisting of not less than three nor more than six trustees.
+There shall be a governance committee of the Board consisting of not less than five nor more than seven trustees.
 The members of the committee shall be elected by the Board at the annual meeting each year and shall serve at the pleasure of the Board.
 The chair of the committee shall be elected by the Board.
 A vacancy in the committee may be filled by the Board at any meeting.
-No elected member of the committee shall be eligible for re-election thereto after serving on the committee for five consecutive years without an interruption of at least one year.
+No elected member of the committee shall be eligible for re-election thereto after serving on the committee for six consecutive years without an interruption of at least one year.

 The committee shall submit to the Board at the annual meeting each year, and at other meetings as requested by the chair of the Board, the names of persons recommended by the committee for election as trustees, officers, members of committees and chairs of committees, after having circulated to the trustees, fifteen days in advance of the applicable meeting, written notification of the committee's intent to make the nomination, along with such information about the nominee as may be relevant.

-In addition to the specific section of the Bylaws establishing the nominating committee, other provisions of the Bylaws related to the committee include the following:
+In addition to the specific section of the Bylaws establishing the governance committee, other provisions of the Bylaws related to the committee include the following:

 Composition